As India’s capital struggles with smog, Kashmir bans burning of leaves

 Kashmir endures harsh winters, with temperatures as low as minus 8 degrees Celsius.
 Kashmiris traditionally use charcoal to keep warm in winter, burning it in kangris (fire pots) which they hold against their bodies under a large cloak.

-In some parts of the state, people have been spotted flouting the new burning reststrictions.
+In some parts of the state, people have been spotted flouting the new burning restrictions.

 “I make at least 15,000 rupees ($230) every winter from selling charcoal.
 How can I deny it to myself?
 And poor people, who can’t afford using electric heaters, need charcoal for keeping themselves warm,” said Abdul Rashid, a charcoal seller.